-When I don’t have the time to prepare Kai’s baon, and that’s usually when I go to bed really late after reading an ebook or play games (lol), or I wasn’t able to prepare them the night before, I have these go-to snack ideas for my preschooler.
+When I don’t have the time to prepare Kai’s baon, and that’s usually when I go to bed really late after reading an ebook or play games (lol), or I wasn’t able to prepare them the night before, I have these go-to easy baon ideas.
 A reminder for my non-Filipino readers, baon is equivalent to school lunch or any food provision.
 It’s a Filipino term.
 In my case, Kai’s baon is not a complete meal but only quick snacks and treats.

 #1.
 Quail eggs and fruits